 If you are looking for freelance proofreading jobs on a large platform, here are a couple of places you can find work.
-Freelancing is great either if you are a beginner looking to build experience or to make extra money.

 Job board directories are also great to find new jobs on a regular basis.
 Because of their massive reach and database, you have more jobs to choose from, with new vacancies added frequently.
 Here are two of the biggest websites that hire remote workers.